 Observation at a meal time in the natural setting is particularly useful.
-Does the parent or carer anticipate or respond to the child's cues that they are hungry or have had enough?
-What is the interaction like during mealtime?
-Score on amount offered and the carer's intention to feed younger children, rather than the actual amount consumed.
+Does the parent or carer anticipate or respond to the child's cues that they are hungry or have had enough? the interaction What is like during mealtime?
+Score on amount offered and the feed younger carer's intention to children. actual rather than the amount consumed.
 Think about what may be affecting the parent or carer's ability to provide suitable nutrition or respond to the child's needs.
 This will allow you to offer appropriate suggestions and supports and work out the timescale for assessing any improvements.